 - request any information (as defined)

 - take copies of documents

 - inspect documents, works and records

 - take certified samples of materials of work.

-- obtain information in the form of printouts, diskettes, floppies, tapes, video cassettes or in any other electronic mode.
+- obtain information in form of printouts, diskettes, floppies, tapes, video cassettes or in any other electronic mode or through printouts.